Why is it important to analyze the salinity and temperature of seawater?

 The salinity of surface seawater is controlled primarily by the balance between evaporation and precipitation.
 As a result the highest salinities are found in the so-called sub-tropical central gyre regions centered at about 20° to 30° North and South, where evaporation is extensive but rainfall is minimal.

-READ: What is the main message of this propaganda poster?
+READ: What is the idea of periphery in the world-system?

 How does salinity affect the ocean?